JanssenProject/jans/docs/janssen-server/reference/kubernetes/config-secret-keys.md

 ### Custom configuration

-!!!
-Note
-    We assume Jans is installed in a namespace called `jans`

 The default configuration is sufficient for most of the time.
 If there's a requirement to use custom or reusing existing configuration, user may create a custom Kubernetes object.

+!!!
+Warning
+    The custom configuration schema is a BETA feature.

 1. Prepare YAML file: